5 Belugas Make Journey From Canada to Connecticut's Mystic Aquarium

 "Whales of all species are dying rapidly.
 Most are either threatened or endangered," he said.
 "We've got to turn that situation around, so advancing the knowledge to do so has become more and more urgent."

 The whales are joining three other belugas who already call the aquarium home.
-The public can already view them, but the whales will not be participating in any kind of shows at the aquarium.
+While the public can now go see them, the whales will not be participating in any kind of shows at the aquarium.